-- If you need to re-assign your list just select Change list settings.
+- If you need to re-assign your list, select Change list settings.

-Under the Testing tab, use Subscriber Preview to test a subset of your subscribers and to make sure you have all the correct personalized data pulling into the Template.
+Under the Testing tab, use Subscriber Preview to test a subset of your subscribers and to make sure you have all the correct personalized data pulling into the email.
 Learn more

 Activation options include: